What is Second Harvest Community Food Bank?

 Just how much food does Second Harvest distribute?

-Last year alone, we distributed 5.1 million pounds of food.
+Last year alone, we distributed over 5.5 million pounds of food.

 What are the hours of operation?